 The above reasons have caused a lot of buzz in the precious metals industry and has resulted in an increase in demand for gold and silver bullion products.
 Only time will tell what is to come next.

 *These are solely the opinions of Bullion Shark, LLC and are not intended to be used as investment advice.
-Please consult an investment adviser before investing.*
+Please consult a financial adviser before investing.

 Since its beginnings in 1986, the American Silver Eagle has become one of the world’s most popular coins.
 Its stunning design, $1 denomination, recognizably and .999 purity are just a few of the reasons the American Silver Eagle has become a fan favorite.Over the last 33 years, the numismatic industry has seen this coin take [...]

 The 1964 Kennedy Half Dollar is one of the most popular half dollar coins of all time.
 Its beautiful design can be attributed to chief engraver Gilroy Roberts, who designed the obverse of the coin, and Fran Gasparro, who designed the reverse.
 Gilroy Roberts served as the chief engraver of the U.S. Mint from 1948-1964 [...]